Updated By: Jennifer Lawrence on Tue, Apr 14, 2020

 If you work in marketing, it's expected that you can identify different marketing performance measurements and explain what they mean and the impact it has on your business.
 That's a lot.

-Understanding what metrics and benchmarks to use that will show and explain the ROI on your company's marketing efforts should be no exception.
-Your boss wants to know that the money and time being spent on marketing is an investment and not a cost for the company.
+Understanding what metrics and benchmarks to use that will show and explain the ROI on your company's marketing efforts is critical.
+Your boss wants to know the money and time being spent on marketing is an investment versus a cost for the company.

 Marketing and ROI

-When you think about how your company is going to grow and succeed it is easy to automatically jump right into asking, "how can we generate the most revenue?"
+When you think about how your company is going to grow and succeed, it's easy to automatically jump right into asking, "how can we generate the most revenue?"
 However, today we see a huge amount of emphasis being placed on how customer satisfaction, engagement, and brand awareness contribute to the success of a company.
-The results from the latter marketing-performance metrics are another way for you to prove that the money being invested into marketing is generating a higher ROI.
+The results from the latter marketing performance metrics are yet another way for you to prove the money being invested into marketing is generating a higher ROI.

-It's your responsibility as a marketing expert to understand the other forms of ROI and explain their importance.
+It's your responsibility as a marketing expert to understand the forms of ROI and explain their importance.
 Understanding and explaining how marketing and ROI connect, reinforces the notion that your marketing efforts are credible and supported by numbers.